Staying Ahead in the MOOC-Era by Teaching Innovative AI Courses: MOOCs Have Become Game Changers

 There are plenty of examples of professionals who have found new, high-paying jobs in various industries within a short period of time after completing hands-on MOOCs, for example in the news \cite{lohr2020remember} or on LinkedIn.
 This is particularly true for IT, a sector that has traditionally been open to lateral entrants and autodidacts.
 In recent years, MOOCs have therefore become steadily more established.
 This trend has also been further consolidated during the COVID-19 pandemic, as millions of people around the globe have been undergoing retraining \cite{bylieva2020analysis}.

 In summary, universities will be facing the following challenges in the coming years:

-\begin{enumerate}[noitemsep,topsep=0pt] \item In just a few years many very good high school graduates could decide against the traditional completion of a university degree program.
+\begin{enumerate}[noitemsep,topsep=0pt] \item In just a few years many very good high school graduates could decide against the traditional completion of a university degree program (if they do not aim for an academic career).
 They would then rather acquire all necessary practical skills through MOOCs within a few months or perhaps a year.
 In parallel, they could also gain practical experience by working part-time or founding startups.
 As a consequence, they could quickly get excellent jobs and outperform traditional university graduates on the jobs market. \item Due to the demographic change \cite{magnus2012age} and the potential lack of qualified new students, many universities in developed countries may become unable to maintain their current size.
 In view of the return on investment, politicians or administrators may thus probably sooner or later start thinking about closing individual departments or even entire universities. \item Many (non-computer science) degree programs have so far only taught traditional content, with little or no link to the digital transformation and automation through AI.
 If this important content continues to go unnoticed in education, those degree programs will almost certainly train their students for unemployment. \end{enumerate}

 Universities must face up to these challenges, which also provide many opportunities, though.
-As a result, universities could emerge even stronger from that competition.
+By addressing these challenges and also taking even more advantage of their assets, such as enabling students to collaborate physically and using on-site facilities, universities could emerge even stronger from that competition.
 Most importantly, universities must differentiate themselves from MOOCs.
 In the following sections, we show how we address these challenges by teaching cutting-edge real-world content and taking advantage of physical university infrastructure.
 We also actively promote our courses through social media, press releases and other channels in order to attract more prospective students.
 In addition, our courses are open to students of other departments, including electrical engineering, mechanical engineering, healthcare or business.
 This allows us to support them in learning the tools of the 21st century that they need in order to actively contribute to the digital transformation of their disciplines.